sowiecki/pantheon/docs/events.md

 Be sure to set the header key as "body" and the value as a JSON-serialized string of an array of event objects.

 ## Supported Events
+All events accept these properties for convenience:

+* `delay`: Delays firing the event for given milliseconds
+* `duplicate`: Duplicates the event a given number of times.
+Every duplicate event runs immediately after any delay.
+* `repeat`: Repeats the event *with any given delay* between each repeated event.

 ### Hue Lighting
 *Important*: If your network has multiple discoverable Hue bridges, you must specify the ip address of the bridge you wish to communicate with